wp-plugins/wpjaipho/readme.txt

 === WPJaipho ===
+Contributors: secretja, nosf
 Tags: photos,slideshow,images,gallery,media,photo-albums,pictures,photo,picture,image,iphone,ipad,mobile
 Requires at least: 3.0
 Tested up to: 3.4
 License: GPLv2
-Stable tag: 1.1.1
+Stable tag: 1.2.0

-WPJaipho extends native Wordpress image gallery with optimized support for iPhone and iPad users
+WPJaipho extends native Wordpress image gallery and NextGEN Gallery with optimized support for iPhone and iPad users

 == Description ==

-WpJaipho is a plugin which embeds Jaipho Javascript gallery into Wordpress.

-What does it do?
-For iPhone and iPad users, it replaces the Wordpress native media library image gallery (shortcode [gallery]) with Jaipho gallery template.
-Jaipho itself is an iPhone and iPad optimized javascript image gallery and it tends to look and behave like an native application.
-More info about Jaipho can be found at <a href="http://jaipho.com/" target="_blank">jaipho.com</a>
+WPJaipho is plugin which adds mobile optimized look & feel to your WP based galleries.
+It is based on the original <a href="http://jaipho.com/" target="_blank">Jaipho</a>, iPhone optimized Javascript gallery and in current release works on iPhone and iPad devices (Android support will come latter).

+= Supported WP galleries =
-WPJaipho is tested with <a href="http://wordpress.org/extend/plugins/wptouch/" target="_blank">WPTouch</a> and <a href="http://wordpress.org/extend/plugins/wordpress-mobile-pack/" target="_blank">WordPress Mobile Pack</a> and it was OK.
+WP Jaipho works with: <a href="http://wordpress.org/extend/plugins/nextgen-gallery/" target="_blank">NextGEN</a> Gallery and Default WP Gallery (via Media Library).
+It also works flawlessly with some mobile theme plugins such as <a href="http://wordpress.org/extend/plugins/wptouch/" target="_blank">WPTouch</a> and <a href="http://wordpress.org/extend/plugins/wordpress-mobile-pack/" target="_blank">WordPress Mobile Pack</a>.

+= How Does it Work? =
+Simple enough - just activate the plugin, and all your galleries are automatically transformed into mobile optimized gallery, which is visible for mobile users only.
+Check out demo <a href="http://www.viberfaq.com/viber-android-beta-version-review/" target="_blank">here</a> with your iPhone.

 = Further Resources =